-Dr. Johnson asks, "I wonder what you'd say about the role of difficulty in reading books like The Cantos, Finnegans Wake, Ulysses, Zukovsky, Gravity's Rainbow, WSB, The Wasteland, the S-Cat Trilogy, even Illuminatus!
-(Just today someone on Internet labeled Illuminatus! as 'unreadable.')?
+Dr. Johnson asks, "I wonder what you'd say about the role of difficulty in reading books like The

-"Why do you think some readers ENJOY difficulty, while others not only dislike it, but disparage it?
+ENJOY difficulty, while others not only dislike it, but disparage it?

-"My main model has to do with personality 'types' and predilections, but I'm not wedded to this as my main model.
-What say you?"
+main model has to do with personality 'types' and predilections, but I'm not

 I've thought about your question, and I don't think I have a good answer.
 (You have a knack for asking questions I have difficulty answering.)
 I think vanity plays a role.
 People like me like to feel superior by reading at books which seem difficult, alas.
 I only had a slight interest in "difficult" books before I started reading Bob Wilson.
 He got me interested in Finnegans Wake, Ulysses and The Cantos, and as with the tar baby, I've had trouble letting go of those books.